MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/spb/nf-spb-spb_multi_spi_transfer_init.md

 ### -param Mode

-An [SPB_MULTI_SPI_TRANSFER_MODE](/windows-hardware/drivers/ddi/spb/ne-spb-spb_multi_spi_transfer_mode) enumeration value, specifying the line mode of the multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.
+An [SPB_MULTI_SPI_TRANSFER_MODE](./ne-spb-spb_multi_spi_transfer_mode.md) enumeration value, specifying the line mode of the multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.

 ### -param TransferPhaseCount

 The number of phases in the multi-SPI transfer.
-For a read operation, this should be set to 2 (representing a read phase, then a write phase).
-For a write operation, this should be set to 1 (representing solely a write phase).
+For a read operation, this should be set to 2, representing a read phase, then a write phase.
+For a write operation, this should be set to 1, representing solely a write phase.

 ### -param WritePhaseSingleSpiByteCount